Fioletovo: Toponymy

+History

-In the 1840s the villages was settled by Spiritual Christians relocated from Russia.
-Today it is inhabited by 3 congregation of Dukh-i-zhizniki and one congregation of Molokane.
+In the 1840s the village was settled by Spiritual Christians relocated from Russia.
+In the present-day, the village is inhabited mostly by congregations of Dukh-i-zhizniki and one congregation of Molokane.
+The population of the village is diminishing year by year as emigration is growing among its residents, who are trying to look for better economic conditions.

+In 2023, the first heritage museum of Molokans in Armenia was opened in Fioletovo.

+Census

+Most of the population of Fioletovo are Spiritual Christians from Russia divided into about five religious congregations.
+Most meet in houses.
+The majority are about four congregations of Dukh-i-zhizniki, and the minority are one congregation of Molokane.

+The chart shows a steady decrease in population of about 8% per decade since 2000.

+Climate

 The village has an extremely cold winter with a cool and mild summer.
 It lies under a thick layer of snow during the long winter season, where only the roofs of houses could be seen from the top with their smoking chimneys.
-The population of the village is diminishing year by year as the emigration is growing among its residents, who are trying to look for better economical conditions, either in Armenia or abroad.